 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 Our accounting policy is to depreciate assets on their brought forward values at the 1 April and any effects of in-year revaluations are not taken into account until the year following the revaluation.
 Revaluations of property, plant and equipment are estimations of asset values using comparable recent market transactions, depreciated replacement costs, indices, and data from third parties such as Land Registry and Valuation Office Agency.
-Due to the Covid19 outbreak at the end of the financial year, valuations reported for the accounts this year are on the basis of 'material valuation uncertainty'.
-The COVID-19 outbreak has impacted global financial markets and as at the valuation date, as such the Council's valuer feels that less weight can be attached to previous market evidence to inform opinions of value.
-Valuations are therefore reported on the basis of 'material valuation uncertainty' as per the VPS 3 and VPGA 10 of the RICS Red Book Global.
-Consequently, less certainty and a higher degree of caution should be attached to the valuation of these assets than would otherwise be the case.
-With the valuer having declared this 'material valuation uncertainty', the valuer has continued to exercise their professional judgement in providing the valuation and this remains the best and most reliable information available to the Council.
+Due to the Covid 19 outbreak, valuations reported in the comparative figures for 2019/20 are on the basis of 'material valuation uncertainty'.
+This is no longer the case for valuations as at 31 March 2021.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the asset falls.
-It is estimated that the annual depreciation charge for building would increase by £298k for every year that useful lives had to be reduced.
+It is estimated that the annual depreciation charge for building would increase by £1815k for every year that useful lives had to be reduced.
 If significant revaluation increases or impairments were experienced there is a risk that the charge for depreciation to reflect the economic consumption of the asset may be over or under stated.
 The effect of any over or under estimation on the revaluation of property, plant and equipment cannot be quantified until an asset is disposed of.
-A reduction of 1% in the value of PPE at 31.3.2020 would reduce the balance sheet value by £8.89m Fair Value of Investment Property The Investment Properties are measured at fair value, using income or market approach valuation techniques.
+A reduction of 1% in the value of PPE at 31.3.2021 would reduce the balance sheet value by £10.3m Fair Value of Investment Property The Investment Properties are measured at fair value, using income or market approach valuation techniques.
 Where possible, the inputs to these valuation techniques are based on observable data, but where this is not possible unobservable inputs, which require judgement, are used to establish fair values.
 The significant unobservable inputs used in the fair value measurement include assumptions regarding passing rents and yields, estimated sale values, revenue streams and discount rates.
-The COVID-19 outbreak has impacted global financial markets and as at the valuation date, as such the Council's valuer feels that less weight can be attached to previous market evidence to inform opinions of value.
-Valuations are therefore reported on the basis of 'material valuation uncertainty' as per the VPS 3 and VPGA 10 of the RICS Red Book Global.
-Consequently, less certainty and a higher degree of caution should be attached to the valuation of these assets than would otherwise be the case.
-With the valuer having declared this 'material valuation uncertainty', the valuer has continued to exercise their professional judgement in providing the valuation and this remains the best and most reliable information available to the Council .
+The COVID-19 outbreak impacted global financial markets at the end of 2019/20 and as at the prior year valuation date, as such the Council's valuer felt that less weight could be attached to previous market evidence to inform opinions of value.
+Valuations were therefore reported on the basis of 'material valuation uncertainty' as per the VPS 3 and VPGA 10 of the RICS Red Book Global.
+As the real estate market has recovered, this is no longer the case and valuations as at 31 March 2021 are not reported on this basis.
 Significant changes in any of the observable inputs would result in a significantly lower or higher fair value measurement for the investment properties.
-A 1% reduction in fair value of investment property would equate to £858k, although this would not result in a charge to the general fund under local authority accounting practices.
+A 1% reduction in fair value of investment property would equate to £0.81m, although this would not result in a charge to the general fund under local authority accounting practices.